 Project management applications and systems have come a long way in providing customization and ease to users.
 Businesses and organizations prefer to use these systems to scale up their productivity.
 They have also changed the dynamics of workflow management.
 Managing work has undergone a revolution with these workflow management systems.

 What Does Workflow Management Mean?

 Workflow management refers to the process of coordinating the various tasks that collectively make up the work a team or an organization does.
-The term “workflow” is basically a sequence of tasks and subtasks that are part of a project.
-The purpose of workflow management is to make sure that achieved results are in compliance with the defined goals.
+The term “workflow” is a sequence of tasks and subtasks that are part of a project.
+The purpose of workflow management is to make sure that achieved results comply with the defined goals.

 Workflow management represents a management discipline that focuses on the structure within which an organization or a team (remote or in-house) works and collaborates.
 The level of visibility that comes from practicing workflow management plays a crucial role in business process improvement.
 This management discipline generally requires a software solution that makes it easier to keep track of the work and automate the various parts of it.

 Many consider “task management” and “workflow management” interchangeable terms.
 But they’re nowhere being correct.
 These are two completely different terms that are used to define two completely different, equally important management disciplines.

 What is it…

 Task management simply refers to the process of managing a task through its life cycle.
 The process primarily concerns one-off tasks.
 On the contrary, workflow management is the process of systematic organization of a sequence of operations, the work of a person or group, to give a certain result and continuously improve the work process in terms of timeliness, inefficiency, and ineffectiveness.